PROFILE

 Suffrage: Permanent residents, at 18 years or

-over, living in Hong Kong for the past 7 years
+over, living in Hong Kong for the past seven

 Natural resources: Outstanding deepwater harbor.